"The Gravity of Intention: From Manifestation to Inner Awakening"

 Now, the question arises.
 How should we treat this band?

-So, what is the correct path?
+So, what is the right path?

 Imagine this scene.